12 Top-Rated Things to Do in Lake George, NY

 View of the Adirondack High Peaks from Prospect Mountain

 This 5.5-mile stretch of scenic highway opens up to spectacular views of Lake George and the surrounding Adirondack Mountains.
-The seasonal highway is open from May though Veterans' Day in November, and is one of the most beautiful drives in this part of Upstate New York.
+The seasonal highway is open from May through Veterans' Day in November.

 The highway winds its way up the 2,030-foot summit of Prospect Mountain.
-From the peak, drivers are rewarded with views that stretch 100 miles, as far as Vermont's Green Mountains and New Hampshire's White Mountains.
+From the peak, you are rewarded with views that stretch 100 miles, as far as Vermont's Green Mountains and New Hampshire's White Mountains.
 On a clear day, you can even see across the border into Canada.
-You'll get a few previews on the way up, as well, with three overlooks that have views over The Narrows, Lake George, and The Eagle's Eye.

 Trail in Lake George